larscom/rusty-relay/README.md

 ## 🚀 What is Rusty Relay?

-Rusty Relay is a simple relay server that can forward webhooks and other requests to a local machine.
+Rusty Relay is a simple relay server that can forward webhooks and websites to a local machine.
 It's a simplified version of the popular [ngrok](https://ngrok.com/), but instead focuses on being simple and self hostable and purely made for development.

 ## ✨ Features